maliput/maliput_infrastructure/README.md

    sudo prereqs-install -t all src
    ```

-   Depending on what has been installed, you may need to `bounce` your workspace for installation to
+   You will need to `bounce` your workspace for installation to take effect.
+Alternatively, you may
-   take effect.
-Alternatively, you may leave and re-enter your workspace -just **make sure changes are
-   saved** if you do so-.
+   exit and re-enter your workspace -- just **make sure changes are saved** if you do so.

    Also, check each package `prereqs` file to see what other tags are available and their
    implications.
 For instance, if building drake from source and using ignition binaries,